KRASI1234/AD-BUDGET-ALLOCATION-OPTIMIZATION/README.md

    Radio > TV > Newspaper
    $$

-   This ranking will inform the allocation priorities in the subsequent Linear Programming optimization.
+   This ranking informs the allocation priorities in the subsequent Linear Programming optimization.

 ---